Reloaded-Project/Reloaded.Core.Bootstrap/README.md

 It means that you are probably building a class library project (as opposed to console application) that you would like to execute.

-To generate the config for a class library project, simply add `<GenerateRuntimeConfigurationFiles>true</GenerateRuntimeConfigurationFiles>`  to the first property group of your .NET project's `.csproj` files.
+To generate the config for a class library project, enable dynamic loading by adding `<EnableDynamicLoading>true</EnableDynamicLoading>`  to the first property group of your .NET project's `.csproj` files.

 ## Additional Licenses